reinalim/MechaCar_Statistical_Analysis_/README.md

 * What data is needed to run the statistical test?

-The standard deviation of two samples,
+The standard deviation of two samples, the mean of two samples, and the number of observations.